 - Dizziness: Dizziness for a few hours after the surgery is normal.
 In some cases, it may last longer.

 - Taste disturbance: The taste nerve runs close to the eardrum and may sustain some damage to cause abnormal taste on one side of the tongue.
 While this taste disturbance is mostly a temporary phenomenon, it may be permanent in some cases (up to 1 in 10 cases).

 - Tinnitus: If the hearing loss worsens, the patient may suffer from tinnitus or noises in the ear.

-- Other complications: As a stapes surgery entails some degree of risk toward total loss of hearing, along with possible disturbance of balance or taste, it could have serious implications for certain careers (think chef, musician, teacher, sportsperson, dancer etc).
-We advise you to discuss all your concerns with your ENT surgeon well in advance.
+- Other complications: As a stapes surgery entails some degree of risk toward total loss of hearing, along with possible disturbance of balance or taste, it could have serious implications for certain careers (like chef, musician, teacher, sportsperson, dancer etc).
+It is advised to discuss all the concerns with the ENT surgeon well in advance.
 Some ENT surgeons also advise the patient against scuba diving, sky diving or use of firearms after a stapes surgery.

 Best Success Rate – Stapes Surgery when conducted by expert surgeon delivers very successful outcomes.